Brandi has been publishing her words online since 2002, receiving much inspiration from her kids and a desire to live a rich, healthy life.

 I hope these love letters will inspire you to write letters to your own children.
-Above anything else you can give them these letters.
+Above anything else, you can give them these messages of encouragement.
 To know they are loved is the best thing they will ever receive.

 Being a Mother means that your heart is no longer yours; it wanders wherever your children go.

 When God gave you to me, He knew I would need you.
 He gave us 6 amazing years together, just you and me and your Dad.
 When your sister finally came along, you were so happy to finally be a big brother.
 You held her and read to her and couldn't wait to teach her everything you knew.
 Now that she is almost 6 years old, you don't always get along, but I know you still love her...and your other 3 siblings as well.
 You have always been an amazing brother.